 How do you child proof a window?

 Read our guide to child proofing windows.
 Childproof window locks (also known as window restrictors or window safety locks) have become more of a concern with parents having to work at home whilst managing childcare.
-So window safety in the home has never been more important, especially with families trying to keep hospital visits down to reduce the strain on the NHS.
-Many parents are choosing to add child safety window locks to improve home safety and to childproof upstairs windows as well as downstairs.
+So, window safety in the home has never been more important, especially with families trying to keep hospital visits down to reduce the strain on the NHS.
+Many parents are choosing to add child safety window locks to improve home security and to childproof windows.

 To help raise awareness of window safety and as part of our efforts to support Child Safety Week, we have put together 5 key window safety tips to help prevent window falls, whilst still keeping life fun for little ones.